Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

 The SqlAttribute for Trigger bindings takes two [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/main/src/TriggerBinding/SqlTriggerAttribute.cs)

-- **TableName**: Passed as a constructor argument to the binding attribute.
-Represents the name of the table to be monitored for changes.
+- **TableName**: Represents the name of the table to be monitored for changes.
-- **ConnectionStringSetting**: Passed as a constructor argument to the binding attribute.
-Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
+- **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
 The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).

 The trigger binding can bind to type `IReadOnlyList<SqlChange<T>>`: